stevepdp/re-dream/README.md

 `Assets/_Imports/StarterAssets`

-Next, on the Player prefab, under Player Input, change the Actions scriptable object from `StarterAssets` to our own `StarterAssetsCustom`.
-The file is located at `Assets/Scripts/StarterAssets/InputSystem/StarterAssetsCustom.inputsettings` and this will allow our custom controls to work.
+Next, on the Player prefab, under Player Input, change the Actions scriptable object from `StarterAssets` to our own `PlayerControls`.
+The file is located at `Assets/Scripts/StarterAssets/InputSystem/PlayerControls.inputsettings` and this will allow our custom controls to work.

 ## Dependencies To Install Via Unity